-The student writer can implement solid, logical and accurate deductive process by using an outline for the paper, project or composition assignment that is carefully designed and verified as accurate by pertinent research.
-Caution taken in research and in logical paper organization and written argument is vital because any one of the specific outline points (minor premises) can become erroneous.
+The student writer can implement solid, logical and accurate deductive process by using an outline for the paper, project, or composition assignment that is carefully designed and verified as accurate by pertinent research.
+Caution taken in research and in logical paper organization and written argument is vital, because any one of the specific outline points (minor premises) can become erroneous.

-Deductive Thinking and Thesis Statement
+Deductive Thinking and the Thesis Statement

-Another commonly used category of deductive thinking is known as "propositional logic."
-Essentially, propositions are arguments that follow an "if....then...." pattern.
+Another commonly used category of deductive thinking is known as "propositional logic" (Gensler, 2002, p.
+35).
+Essentially, propositions are arguments that follow an "if....then..." pattern.
 This logical pattern is common in any academic composition that uses a thesis statement, although the words "if" and "then" are not necessary to create the pattern.

 A simple proposition often consists of a "premise" and its "proofs."
-The premise is a "[s]tatement of an argument from which . . . the conclusion is claimed to follow."
+The premise is a "[s]tatement of an argument from which . . . the conclusion is claimed to follow" (Gensler, 2002, p.
+395).
 The premise is validated by its proof.
-A "proof breaks a complicated [premise] argument into a series of small steps."
+A "proof breaks a complicated [premise] argument into a series of small steps" (p.
+71).
 The process of premise and proof(s) might be illustrated as follows:

+'''

 PREMISE:

+Proof 1

-Proof 1 + Proof 2 + Proof 3 + Proof . . . = Conclusion (i.e., premise is valid)
++ Proof 2

++ Proof 3

++ Proof . . .

+= Conclusion (i.e., premise is valid)

+'''

 The pattern above is clearly deductive.
 The premise is a generalization followed by specific proofs (steps) explaining and validating it.
 The proofs lead logically to the conclusion that the premise is valid and accurate.
 How is this pattern propositional?
-In several ways, but for one instance-the proof(s) serve as "if," and the conclusion serves as "then."
+In several ways, but primarily because the proofs serve as "if," and the conclusion serves as "then."

-Because this premise-proofs-conclusion pattern is so simple, it is very often the pattern used to write entire academic papers, whether they be simple or complex.
+Because this premise-proofs-conclusion pattern is fairly simple, it is very often the pattern used to write entire academic papers, whether they be simple or complex.
 Notice below how the deductive pattern functions easily for an academic composition: